 Photo via impressiveinteriordesign.com

-Purple is definitely not the shy one’s choice.
+Purple is definitely not for the shy at heart.
 A purple-centered decor suggests courage of expression and a creative spirit.
 Of course, the easiest and safest way to use violet tones in your decor is to concentrate them around a few accent pieces.
 Purple has an excellent ability to infuse even the simplest, most neutral spaces or chromatic palettes with energy.
-With violet tones, the eye never starves color.
+With violet tones, the eye never starves for color.

 Photo via Pinterest